junxit/us-congress-bills-110/bill.md

 - **(b)** *Incumbent* The individual who serves in the position of Inspector General of the Government Accountability Office on the date of the enactment of this Act shall continue to serve in such position subject to removal in accordance with the amendments made by this section.
 - **(c)** *Clerical amendment* The table of sections for chapter 7 is amended by inserting after the item relating to section 704 the following:

 ## § 6.
-Administering oaths

-Section 711 is amended by striking paragraph (4) and inserting the following:

-> - **(4)** administer oaths to witnesses, except that, in matters other than auditing and settling accounts, the authority of an officer or employee to administer oaths to witnesses pursuant to a delegation under paragraph (2) shall not be available without the prior express approval of the Comptroller General (or a designee).

-## § 7.
-Comptroller General reports

-Section 719 is amended—

-- **(1)** in subsection (b)(1)(B), by striking “and” at the end;
-- **(2)** in subsection (b)(1)(C), by striking the period at the end and inserting “; and”;
-- **(3)** by adding at the end of subsection (b)(1) the following:
-  > - **(D)** for agencies subject to sections 901–903 and other agencies designated by the Comptroller General, an assessment of their overall degree of cooperation in making personnel available for interview, providing written answers to questions, submitting to an oath authorized by the Comptroller General under section 711, granting access to records, providing timely comments to draft reports, adopting recommendations in reports and responding to such other matters as the Comptroller General deems appropriate in carrying out his duties under authority of sections 711–720 or any other provisions of law.

-- **(4)** in subsection (c)(2)(B), by striking “and” at the end;
-- **(5)** in subsection (c)(3), by striking the period at the end and inserting “; and”, and
-- **(6)** by adding at the end of subsection (c) the following:
-  > - **(4)** as soon as practicable when an agency does not, within a reasonable time of a request by the Comptroller General, make personnel available for interview, provide written answers to questions, grant access to records, or submit to an oath authorized by the Comptroller General under sections 711–720 or any other provisions of law.

-## § 8.
 Reimbursement of audit costs

 - **(a)** *In general* Section 3521 is amended by adding at the end the following:
   > - **(i)**
+  >   - **(1)** If the Government Accountability Office audits any financial statement or related schedule which is prepared under section 3515 by an executive agency (or component thereof) for a fiscal year beginning on or after October 1, 2009, such executive agency (or component) shall reimburse the Government Accountability Office for the cost of such audit if—
+  >     - **(A)** the statement or schedule audited is that of an executive agency (or component) which submitted a financial statement or related schedule under section 3515 for fiscal year 2007 which was audited by the Government Accountability Office; or
+  >     - **(B)** the reason for the audit (described in the matter before subparagraph (A)) is because of the Comptroller General’s determination of materiality to the statements required under section 331(e).
-  >   - **(1)** Any executive agency or component thereof that prepares an audited financial statement under section 3515 shall reimburse the Government Accountability Office the cost of any audit of the financial statements (or any part thereof) and related schedules of such agency or component performed by the Comptroller General.
+  >   - **(2)** Any executive agency (or component thereof) that prepares a financial statement under section 3515 for a fiscal year beginning on or after October 1, 2009, and that requests the Government Accountability Office to audit such statement or any related schedule may reimburse the Government Accountability Office for the cost of such audit.
-  >   - **(2)** Reimbursements required by paragraph (1) shall be credited to the appropriation account “Salaries and Expenses, Government Accountability Office” current when the reimbursement is received and shall remain available until expended.
+  >   - **(3)** Any reimbursement under paragraph (1) or (2) shall be deposited to a special account in the Treasury and shall be available to the Government Accountability Office for such purposes and in such amounts as are specified in annual appropriations Acts.

 - **(b)** *Conforming amendment* Section 1401 of title I of Public Law 108–83 (31 U.S.C.
-3523 note) is repealed.
+3523 note) is repealed, effective October 1, 2010.
-- **(c)** *Effective date* This section and the amendments made by this section shall take effect on October 1, 2009.

-## § 9.
+## § 7.
 Financial disclosure requirements

 Section 109(13)(B) of the Ethics in Government Act of 1978 (5 U.S.C.
 App.) is amended—